 Let’s say the thought, “You’re such a loser,” appears in your head.

 What is your normal reaction when such a thought comes knocking at your door?

 You most likely judge it as negative.
 You want it to go away—to leave you in peace.
 Perhaps you also judge yourself for having it?

 Is it the thought itself that causes all the trouble or your reaction to it?

 What if you were to say YES to it rather than rejecting it — to invite it in with an attitude of non-judgemental acceptance?

 What if, knowing it’s just part of the mind’s programming and is not personal, you didn’t mind it being there?

-I am guessing it wouldn’t affect your peace in the same way.
+I am guessing it wouldn’t affect your peace nearly as much.